SamEdwardes/samedwardes.com/src/content/blog/2024-08-27-nushell-and-k8s/index.md

 grafana-alloy-97c8n                  2/2     Running             6 (68m ago)   2d14h
 ```

 You can use nushell to parse this data into a tabular format.
-The trick is to have kubectl respond with json, and then use nushell to parse the json.
+The trick is to have kubectl respond with json, then use nushell to parse the json.

 ```bash
 kubectl get pods -o json | from json